Completion of the mixed unit interval graphs hierarchy: Our results

-\begin{Claim}{If $\I(\hat u)$ is open-closed, then there exists some closed $\I(\hat w)$ like in (i).} \end{Claim} \begin{proof}[Proof of \autoref{claim2}] We again proceed by contradiction, and assume that no such interval exists.
-We define $\I'$ by: \begin{itemize} \item $\I'(t) = \I(t)-\varepsilon/2$ if $\ell(\I(t)) \in \ZZ$, $\ell(\I(t)) \leq 0$ and $t \neq \hat u$ \item $\I'(\hat u)$ = $[-\varepsilon/4,1-\varepsilon/4]$ \item $\I'(t) = \I(t)$ otherwise \end{itemize} By the same arguments we used for \autoref{claim1}, the first line of the definition of $\I'$ preserves all the intersections and creates none, except possibly the ones with $[1,2]$ or $[1,2)$.
-However, by assumption there is no $[1,2]$ interval and then by the contrapositive of the \quotes{$abcde$} version of\autoref{claim1}, there is no $[1,2)$ interval, so the in $\I'$ $\hat u$ also keeps exactly the intersections it has in $\I$.
-For the same reason shifting $\I(\hat u)$ by $-\varepsilon/4$ removes no intersections at its right.
-Since we shift it by less than the other intervals, it is now left-free, and so \autoref{left-free} guarantees that by closing its left end we create no intersection.\\Therefore $\I$ and $\I'$ are equivalent, which makes $(i)$ true. \end{proof}
+Now we deal with the existence of $w$.
+We again proceed by contradiction, and suppose that no such interval exists.
+We define $\I'$ as follows: \begin{itemize} \item $\I'(t) = \I(t)-\varepsilon/2$ if $t \neq u$, $\ell(\I(t)) \in \ZZ$ and $\ell(\I(t)) \leq 0$; \item $\I'(u)$ = $[-\varepsilon/4,1-\varepsilon/4]$; \item $\I'(t) = \I(t)$, otherwise. \end{itemize} Using the same arguments as in \autoref{claim1}, we conclude that the first line of the definition of $\I'$ preserves all the intersections and creates none, except possibly the ones with $[1,2]$ or $[1,2)$.
+However, by assumption there is no $[1,2]$ interval and then by the contrapositive of~\autoref{claim1}, there is no $[1,2)$ interval, so in $\I'$ $v$ also keeps exactly the intersections it has in $\I$.
+For the same reason, shifting $\I(u)$ by $-\varepsilon/4$ removes no intersections at its right.
+Since we shift it by less than the other intervals, it is now left-free, and so \autoref{left-free} guarantees that by closing its left end we create no intersection.\\Therefore, $\I$ and $\I'$ are equivalent, which is a contradiction to the minimality of $\I$.
+So we proved the existence of a vertex $w$ such that $\I(w) = [1,2]$.\\